Published May 21, 2024 · Updated Feb 24, 2026

 How does diverse assessment enhance learning?

 Varied assessment formats allow students to demonstrate understanding in different ways, but they only drive development when expectations and standards are transparent.
-Psychology students consistently ask for unambiguous marking criteria and actionable feedback.
-In practice, programmes raise quality by publishing plain-English criteria with annotated exemplars, calibrating standards across modules, and aligning guidance with what is assessed.
+Psychology students consistently ask for unambiguous marking criteria and actionable feedback (see why psychology assessments can feel unclear).
+In practice, programmes strengthen assessment by publishing plain-English criteria with annotated exemplars, calibrating standards across modules, and aligning guidance with what is assessed.
 Predictable turnaround times, explicit feed-forward and easy routes to clarify feedback via office hours or tutorials sustain improvement across the year.

 What should psychology programmes do next?

-Protect the strengths students value—expert staff, accessible resources and coherent content—and remove friction where it persists.
+Protect the strengths students value: expert staff, accessible resources and coherent content.
+Then remove the friction that still gets in the way.
 Prioritise assessment clarity, keep timetabling and course communications simple and reliable, and embed structured opportunities for reflection on growth.
-Use student voice data to check participation and outcomes across the cohort and to refine modules where expectations or sequencing hinder progress.
+Use student voice data to check participation and outcomes across the cohort, and refine modules where expectations or sequencing hinder progress.

 How Student Voice Analytics helps you